 If neither you nor the co-borrower or cosigner pays the original debt, there will most certainly be a mark on your co-signer’s credit.
 In this situation, the same holds true as with the situation where the debt continues to be paid.
 The debtor who has filed for bankruptcy protection will show bankruptcy, while it would likely show as a late pay, a charge off, or collection account for the co-signer if the account continues to go unpaid.
 A credit ”Charge off” would be considered to be a “serious derogatory” for a person’s credit profile.
 This kind of a major derogatory can be considered by many to be nearly or even as completely bad as a bankruptcy itself.

 They say that it is an ill-wind that brings only bad news, and hence it is important to realize that bankruptcy is designed to protect, not to hurt.
-If you believe that you could benefit from a bankruptcy, you would do well to consider discussing your options with a trusted financial adviser, a bankruptcy attorney, a CPA, or some trusted family member.
+If you believe that you could benefit from a bankruptcy, you would do well to consider discussing your options with a trusted financial adviser, one of many qualified dallas bankruptcy attorneys, a CPA, or some trusted family member.

 Trackback URL for this entry